 Navigating crisis and pandemic situations can be very stressful.
 Understanding what is going on with your mind during a crisis is the only way to control your behavior and produce the best outcomes for yourself and others.
 See how to do it.

 We have a crisis mode to handle dangerous situations; it’s our fight or flight or freeze response.
 It’s an automatic function that helps our bodies prepare to handle danger.
-It releases adrenalin and a host of other hormones into the blood system.
-These chemicals give us strength and agility.

 The Mind During Crisis and Pandemic

-However, the brain needs to protect itself from these kinds of hormones, so it shuts off circulation to the higher thinking centers of the brain.
+However, the brain needs to protect itself from these hormones, so it shuts off circulation to the higher thinking centers of the brain.
 So, this primitive instinct enables us to move quickly and be stronger, but our thinking powers are greatly diminished.

-The fight or flight reaction works well for jumping out of the way of a predator, but not so well when we need to think about things before we react.
+The fight or flight reaction works well for jumping out of the way of a predator but not so well when we need to think about things before we react.

 Any fearful situation can trigger this primitive instinct.
 It is easy to become locked into this survival mentality in a crisis, engaging the primitive mind.
-It makes some people self-centered, selfish, even violent.
+It makes some people self-centered, selfish, and even violent.

 Our frontal cortex is what makes us different from other creatures.
 This tool enables us to analyze what’s going on before we overreact.
-Sometimes we don’t need to analyze the situation.
+Sometimes, we don’t need to analyze the situation.